Internet Engineering

 • Max-Age: The maximum life time (sec) of cookie

-• If exists, shows a permanent cookie
+• If neither is, it is a session cookie

 • Send a past time (or negative) to delete a cookie